sokafootball/boardgame-catalogue/README.md

 - Material UI
 - RTK Query

-For this is reason the code is more than complex than it should be.
+For this is reason the code is more complex than it should be.